sh-dima/unboat/README.md

 Unboat
 ======

-Unboat is a Minecraft Paper plugin that prevents aggravated mobs from getting stuck in boats.
+Unboat is a Minecraft plugin that prevents aggravated mobs from getting stuck in boats.

 Links
 -----